TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

 Versioning and Workspaces
 =========================

-TYPO3 CMS provides a feature called "workspaces", whereby changes can be made to the content of the web site without affecting the currently visible (live) version.
+`TYPO3`:pn:  provides a feature called "workspaces", whereby changes can be made to the content of the web site without affecting the currently visible (live) version.
 Changes can be previewed and go through an approval process before publishing.